-Gameplay The only difference here is that we no longer need to cast Piranhas, you also never need to cast Locust Swarm as we are using Wormwood as well.
+The only difference here is that you're changing Piranhas for Locust Swarm.
+You'll still need to cast this periodically so that it can spread and apply your Ring of Emptiness Buff.
 So really it's the exact same thing but now you'll do quite a bit more damage at the cost of a bit of Movement Speed.

-Setups Now there is no gold that you can utilize for Toughness and Movement Speed so you'll be dropping Avarice Band, Boon of the Hoarder and Goldwrap and instead use Convention of Elements, Bane of the Powerful and Aquila Cuirass.
+Now there is no gold that you can utilize for Toughness and Movement Speed so you'll be dropping Avarice Band, Boon of the Hoarder and Goldwrap and instead use Convention of Elements, Bane of the Powerful and Aquila Cuirass.
 With these changes you will be a bit slower and more fragile but you will do significantly more damage.
-Keeping Squirt's Necklace buff can be much more difficult in Greater Rifts so Switching it and the Molten Wildebeest's Gizzard out for The Flavor of Time and Esoteric Alteration is advised once it becomes a problem.
-If Toughness is still an issue consider equipping a Unity instead of the Convention of Elements.
-A reminder that Unity only works in solo, but that's where the Angry Chicken should be played if you want to thrive.
+If you need more Toughness take Unity instead of Convention of Elements and replace your Follower's Hellfire Ring with it as well.

 Goldwrap - Avarice Band - Boon of the Hoarder

 - A simple concept that's worth mentioning, this combination of items is a core part of any T16 build.

 - Boon of the Hoarder makes enemies drop gold, Avarice Band increases your Pickup Radius when you pick up Gold and Goldwrap gives an insane Armor boost based off the amount of Gold you've picked up.
 The Pickup Radius bonus will cap out at 30 yards but this otherwise will scale continuously if you keep a consistent flow of Gold coming in.